Genez-io/genezio-landing-page/content/posts/type_safe_expressjs_genezio.md

 };
 ```

-In Flutter, we have something similar: we define a Book class, we handle the serialisation, and we have two methods `fetchBooks` and `createBook`.
+In Flutter, we have something similar: we define a Book class, we handle the serialization, and we have two methods `fetchBooks` and `createBook`.
 You can explore the Flutter code [here](https://github.com/Genez-io/adapter_examples/blob/express/client-flutter/lib/main.dart).

 Now, let's see what the problems we might get into:

 1. How do we keep in sync the API in all of our clients?
 If we add a new request on the backend side, we have to implement the call on all clients.
 Even worse, if a new property is added to the  `Book` request model, this change has to be propagated and communicated to all clients.
 This can become tedious especially with larger teams.
 2. How do we document the code?
-Of course, there are solutions: we could create a Swagger file or a Postman collection, but this adds one more item on the list of tasks that your have to do.
+Of course, there are solutions: we could create a Swagger file or a Postman collection, but this adds one more item on the list of tasks that you have to do.
 3. How do we perform error handling?
-This is tightly coupled to the previous point meaning that we have to document how we return errors (e.g: which ones are 400, which ones are 500 and what body they return).
+This is tightly coupled to the previous point, meaning that we have to document how we return errors (e.g: which ones are 400, which ones are 500 and what body they return).

 ## The Genezio Way